riccardogiorato/pocketbotanist/docs/README.md

 ### Objective

-The goal of this project is to build a ML visual model to recognize seven types of flowers in real time with a related web application.
+The goal of this project was to build a ML visual model to recognize seven types of flowers in real time with a related web application.

-In addition to that I'll discuss services and solutions that will enable to run this application in the future after the end of the project for free, it wouldn't be the same for services such as AWS that only give one year of free credits.
+In addition to that I have discussed services and solutions that will enable to run this application in the future after the end of the project for free.
+It wouldn't be the same for services such as AWS that only give one year of free credits.

 The entire project was developed posting all the progress, files and documents in this Github repository: [Giorat/pocketbotanist](https://github.com/Giorat/pocketbotanist).